edezacas/base-user/README.md

   providers:
     base_user_provider:
-      id: DigitalAscetic\BaseUserBundle\Security\UserProvider
+      id: EDC\BaseUserBundle\Security\UserProvider
 ```

 ## Persisting User to Database

-To persist user we can simply use DigitalAscetic\BaseUserBundle\Service\UserManagerInterface *updateUser* method, that automatically handle encoding password and enabled behaviour.
+To persist user we can simply use EDC\BaseUserBundle\Service\UserManagerInterface *updateUser* method, that automatically handle encoding password and enabled behaviour.

 ### Example